bigpay/thiserror/README.md

 - Errors may be enums, structs with named fields, tuple structs, or unit structs.

+ - An `http::StatusCode` replaces your error source if you provide a canonical http status reason as first argument as in the example above.

+   Note: This works only for enums and providing one will break downcasting to the underlying `#[from]` / `#[source]` error.

 - A `Display` impl is generated for your error if you provide `#[error("...")]` messages on the struct or each variant of your enum, as shown above in the